EriksonBahr/BlazorCalendar/README.md

 - [ ] Add how many events are available when resizing the screen for mobo aps
 - [ ] Make the amount of text vary when showing the events as labels
 - [ ] Add notification when an event is added
-- [ ] Add notification when an event is stating
+- [ ] Add notification when an event is starting
 - [ ] Fix the login and logout redirects
+- [ ] Add some sort of webhook when events are added on Windows

 ## Credits